Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 People’s income rises → Purchasing power increases → Demand for most goods increase This applies for [[Normal Goods]]

-But there are exceptions for [[Inferior goods]], such as poorer cuts of meat.
+But there are exceptions for [[Inferior Goods]], such as poorer cuts of meat.
 People’s income rises→ Want to switch to better quality goods → Spend less and reduce demand for [[Inferior Goods]]

 ### Amount of Derived Demand